Baby Clothes Organisation: 14 Simple Tips for Busy Parents

 In general, you would hang up cute outfits that you save for special occasions, matching outfits, warm coats, dresses and jackets on a rail.
 Whereas bodysuits, socks, pants, pyjamas and t-shirts would be folded in drawers.

-If you store clothing for your baby in groups of the same type of item, it will be much easier to see exactly what you have got.
+If you store clothing for your baby in groups of the same type of item, it will be much easier to see exactly what you have.
 For example, store all the leggings together.
-Also, it will be quicker for you to locate them and grab them when you are in a hurry.
-Older babies love to crawl away when you are trying to get them dressed so you have no time to hunt through several drawers!
+Also, it will be quicker for you to locate and grab them when you are in a hurry.
+Older babies love to crawl away when you are trying to get them dressed, so you have no time to hunt through several drawers!

-Babies grow at an amazing rate so at any one time you will have a range of sizes of clothes.
-At one end of the scale are the outfits that they are about to grow out of but you are trying to squeeze a few more wears out of them!
-At the other end are outfits that are still a bit too big but will be a perfect fit in a matter of weeks.
+Babies grow at an amazing rate, so at any given time, you will have a range of sizes of clothes.
+On one end of the scale are the outfits that they are about to grow out of, but you are trying to squeeze a few more wears out of them!
+On the other end are outfits that are still a bit too big but will be a perfect fit in a matter of weeks.

-This is why it's a good idea to organise according to clothing sizes so that you can easily access all the outfits that are just right for that day.
+This is why it's a beneficial idea to organise according to clothing sizes so that you can easily access all the outfits that are just right for that day.

 folded baby clothes

-If you organize baby clothes so that all the same types of clothes are together, your closet or dresser drawers will look much neater.
-You will also be able to grab onesies, socks, party outfits or shoes quickly and without having to sort through a lot of other clothes.
+If you organise baby clothes so that all the same types of clothes are together, your closet or dresser drawers will look much neater.
+You will also be able to grab onesies, socks, party outfits, or shoes quickly and without having to sort through a lot of other clothes.

-Some items will take up one drawer - for example, your newborn baby will have a lot of onesies so you'll need a whole drawer for these.
+Some items will take up one drawer; for example, your newborn baby will have a lot of onesies, so you'll need a whole drawer for these.
 Other clothes will have to share a drawer.
-Try to use the top drawer for things that you use the most as it is usually easiest to access.
-Hang matching outfits onto your hanging rail in size or colour order.
-Alternatively, organize the outfits into those that you'll need in warm or cool weather.
+Try to use the top drawer for things you use the most, as it is usually the easiest to access.
+Hang matching outfits in size or colour order on your hanging rail.
+Alternatively, organise the outfits into those that you'll need in warm or cool weather.

-A top tip is to upcycle an older set of drawers by painting it with chalkboard paint and simply writing what is inside with white or brightly coloured chalk.
+A top tip is to upcycle an older set of drawers by painting them with chalkboard paint and simply writing what is inside with white or brightly coloured chalk.
 The more artistic you are, the better!
-It's so easy to wipe this off and change it around when you need to organize baby clothes differently as they grow.
+It's so easy to wipe this off and change it around when you need to organise baby clothes differently as they grow.

 storage basket under chair

-Hand me downs are a fantastic way of recycling clothes to protect the environment and save you a lot of money.
-You may have been given a lot of new clothes at your baby shower but, soon after that, your friends and family will be arriving with clothes that their own children have grown out of but that have hardly been worn!
+Hand-me-downs are a fantastic way to recycle clothes to protect the environment and save you a lot of money.
+You may have been given a lot of new clothes at your baby shower, but soon after that, your friends and family will be arriving with clothes that their own children have grown out of but that have hardly been worn!

 The great thing about baby clothes is that they are not very long.
 This means that you can add an additional rail below a regular clothes rail in a closet or wardrobe and get double the storage space.